uncw-library/circ-reports/README.md

 Circ-Reports

+Two apps in one repo: job & webapp.
+Each gets their own container.
+This app is unusual for having two app containers.
+Each may be revised & pushed independently.
+The docker-compose dev box works as a single unit.

-A node job that runs every weekday at 0500.
+The node job runs every weekday at 0500.
 It transfers library fines & notifies people.
-And an Express app with ldap login & a page at https://localhost:3001/report
+The Express app with ldap login & a page at https://localhost:3001/report

+Job code is in folder ./job/app, and webapp code is in folder ./webapp/app.

 ## Dev box